This page is in need of updating - it was written in May 2020

 But of course, nothing is easy when you are trans, and the standard protocol is that surgeons undertaking bottom surgery require a report from a psychiatrist as well as a report from a gender dysphoria expert to confirm eligibility.
 Only once they are in place can a trans person obtain bottom surgery.

 This time it did not go well.
-The male psychiatrist, who took fifteen torturous months (because of his alleged workload) to come to a final decision, decided he was not totally happy that I had not come out to everyone and that I was not living completely as a full-time woman.
+The psychiatrist, who took several months to come to a final decision, decided he was not totally happy that I had not come out to everyone and that I was not living completely as a full-time woman.
 He was referring to the 'Real Life Experience' test, part of the controversial protocol psychiatrists use to confirm surgery eligibility.
 My application for surgery was rejected.

 My rationale for not coming out to everyone was valid.
 The fact was I wanted to be thoughtful and considerate to others.
 Just how do you tell your mum, at the age of 94, with all sorts of health issues, including dementia, to the point that she barely recognises me at all that I was in transition?

-Thresholds for trans surgery in the UK are amongst the highest in the western world, and it is wrong.
+Thresholds for trans surgery in the UK appear to be amongst the highest in the western world, and it is wrong.

 I do not agree with the Real Life Experience test because it has little flexibility to take into account personal circumstances.
 Some trans people need time to drift into their new gender, and this test does not work for them.
 Additionally, it takes away the human right to choose!
 If trans people wanting SRS have to seek psychiatric reports before having surgery, why doesn't the same apply to people wishing to undertake permanent cosmetic surgery such as a facelift?

 After the rejection of my surgery application, I was devastated, and for a brief spell, I was suicidal.
 I planed it down to the finest detail.
 It was quick and easy.